readium/lcp-specs/readium-lsd-draft.md

   </tr>
   <tr>
     <td>text/html</td>
     <td>A URL where human interactions will be required.
+Returns an HTML page.
 These interactions <b>SHOULD</b> ultimately result in the extension of the term of a License Document.</td>
     <td>No</td>
     <td>GET</td>
   </tr>
   <tr>
-    <td>application/vnd.readium.lcp.license-1.0+json</td>
+    <td>application/vnd.readium.license.status.v1.0+json</td>
-    <td>A URL where the License Document can be programmatically renewed.</td>
+    <td>A URL where the License Document can be programmatically renewed.
+Returns a Status Document.</td>
     <td>Yes</td>
     <td>PUT</td>
   </tr>
 </table>

 <br />
-These parameters are strictly for the case where the link returns a License Document.
+These parameters are strictly for the case where the License Document is programmatically renewed.

 <table class="table-bordered large">
   <tr>